siemens/OOASP/asp_interactive_configuration/DOC.md

 Association specializations will specialize the lower and upper bound of an association for subclasses.

 For example, the association `rack_frames` between class `rack` and `frame` is defined by the atom `ooasp_assoc(rack_frames,rack,1,1,frame,4,8)`.
 The racks example limits the number of racks associated to the racks subclass `rackSingle` to be exactly `4`.
 This is achieved by adding an association specialization with name `rack_framesS` which specializes `rack_frames`, by the atom `ooasp_assoc_specialization(rack_framesS,rack_frames)`.
-This means that all `rack_frameS` associations are also `rack_frames` associations.
-Then, the upper and lowe bound can be redefined when the association is defined in `ooasp_assoc(rack_framesS,rackSingle,0,1,frame,4,4)`.
+This means that all `rack_framesS` associations are also `rack_frames` associations.
+Then, the upper and lower bound can be redefined when the association is defined in `ooasp_assoc(rack_framesS,rackSingle,0,1,frame,4,4)`.

 While upper bounds can be restricted, lower bounds are relaxed.
 So that the lower bounds of an association specialization are smaller or equal to the original one.
 Notice that in our example the lower bound of how many racks singles are associated to a frame is now `0`, otherwise frames would be forced to be associated to a `rackSingle`.
 The requirement of having some rack associated comes from the super association `rack_frames`.

-### Specialized constraint violations
+### Special constraint violations

-Specialized constraint violations are those used in different instances but not encoded in the knowledge base.
+Special constraint violations are those used in different instances but not encoded in the knowledge base.
 Some of them are the following:

 - **(unique)** all attribute values of objects in an association are different
 - **(same)** all attribute values of objects in an association are equal (exceptions)
 - **(table)** which value combinations are allowed
 - **(specialization)** attribute value determines the type of objects

 These constraints can be defined in the knowledge base using the predicate `ooasp_special_cv/2`, where the first argument is the name of the constraint and the second one has any additional information needed.
-To implement a specialized constraint violation, the file [ooasp/encodings/ooa_checksp.lp](ooasp/encodings_check/ooasp.lp) must be extended with the needed constraints.
+To implement a special constraint violation, the file [ooasp/encodings/ooa_checksp.lp](ooasp/encodings_check/ooasp.lp) must be extended with the needed constraints.
 This process was done for the  **unique** constraint violation.
-It is used in the knowladge base of the racks example, to make sure that the frame positions of all frames associated to a rack are different.
+It is used in the knowledge base of the racks example, to make sure that the frame positions of all frames associated to a rack are different.
 In this case the second argument is a tuple `(ASSOCIATION, CLASS, ATTRIBUTE)`

 ```
 ooasp_special_cv(unique, (rack_frames, frame, frame_position)).